MeltwaterArchive/storyplayer/modules/assertions/assertsInteger.md

 _assertsInteger()_ allows you to test a PHP integer, and to compare it against another PHP integer.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\IntegerExpects_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\AssertsInteger_.

 ## doesNotEqual()